bilal-fazlani/commanddotnet/docs/getting-started.md

 * [Argument Values](ArgumentValues/argument-separator.md) section for more about providing values to arguments.

 * [Help](Help/help.md) section for options to modify help and other help features.

+* [Diagnostics](Diagnostics/app-version.md) section for a rich set of tools to simplify troubleshooting

+* [Other Features](OtherFeatures/default-middleware.md) section to see the additional features available.

+* [Extensibility](Extensibility/directives.md) section if the framework is missing a feature you need and you're interested in adding it yourself.
+For questions, ping us on our [Discord channel](https://discord.gg/QFxKSeG) or create a [GitHub Issue](https://github.com/bilal-fazlani/commanddotnet/issues)

-* [Test Tools](test-tools.md) section for a test package to test console output with this framework.
+* [Test Tools](TestTools/test-tools.md) section for a test package to test console output with this framework.
 These tools enable you to provide end-to-end testing with the same experience as the console as well as testing middleware and other extensibility components.
 This package is used to test all of the CommandDotNet features.